camiloop96/portfolio-server/README.md

 Special thanks to the creators of NodeJS, MongoDB and all the wonderful tools used in this project.

 📜 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Non-Distribution License - see the LICENSE file for details.